-London-based Japanese pianist Yuko Sano is known for her virtuosity and magical sound making with unlimited colors.
-Her international career as a concert pianist began at the age of 8 in Salzburg.
-She has performed in over 40 cities across China, Europe, the UK, the USA, and South America as well as in Japan, including solo appearances with eminent orchestras.
-In October 2013, she made her London debut at the Southbank Centre for the festival ‘The Rest is Noise’.
-Since then she has performed at Abbey Road Studios, St. James’s Piccadilly, St. John’s Smith Square, St. Martin in the Fields, Steinway Hall, Japanese Embassy in the UK, and Draper’s Hall.
-Most recently, she has toured in Chile and China performing and teaching masterclasses with remarkable success.
-She has been invited to perform at La Folle Journée Tokyo Festival for the past six years.
-The British government has given her the prestigious “Tier-1 Exceptional Talent” UK visa in recognition of her international musical career.
+Steinway Artist Yuko Sano was born in Tokyo and began her international career as a concert pianist at the age of 8 in Salzburg.
+She has performed across China, Europe, the UK, and South America as well as in Japan.
+Most recently, she was invited to perform Beethoven’s Emperor Concerto for the Buckingham Summer Festival 2022 and at Tokyo Bunka Kaikan.
+At the age of 15 she had her concerto debut performing Mozart alongside the Tokyo Philharmonic Orchestra and in October 2013, she made her London debut at the Southbank Centre for the festival ‘The Rest is Noise’.
+Since then she has performed at Abbey Road Studios, St. James’s Piccadilly, St. John’s Smith Square, St. Martin in the Fields, Steinway Hall, the Japanese Embassy in the UK, Draper’s Hall, and Senate House.
+For the past eight years she has been invited to perform at La Folle Journée Tokyo, Japan’s most eminent music festival.
+The British government has given her the prestigious “Tier-1 Exceptional Talent” UK visa in recognition of her remarkable international musical career.

-Yuko Sano was the first Japanese pianist to become a Young Steinway Artist in 2014, and became a Steinway Artist in 2018.
-She was invited to New York to record for Steinway’s SPIRIO catalogue and her recordings are now available on SPIRIO worldwide.
-In celebration of Steinway’s 165 years anniversary, she was engaged for a 5 week tour across China.
+In 2014, Yuko was the first Japanese pianist to become a Young Steinway Artist, and she became a Steinway Artist in 2018.
+She was invited to New York to record for Steinway’s SPIRIO catalogue, available worldwide.
+In 2018, she was invited to China to give a concert tour for Steinway’s 165 years anniversary celebration, touring the country for 5 weeks.

 Be the first to watch her new videos!
 She regularly posts new videos on her social media, and enjoys exchanging ideas and opinions with her followers.
 She also posts ‘Behind the music’ video every week introducing and talking about Sunday’s programme exclusively on Patreon.